Parent Guide

 - Yellow: full ball, full court, full game.

-If something feels off (placement, confidence, motivation, behavior), we want to know.
-Here’s the fastest way to fix it:
+If something feels off, placement, confidence, motivation, or behavior, we want to know.

 - Step 2: Ask for the next best action: “What should we focus on this week?”